 A PDS is a great way of communicating specific product characteristics such as dimensions, materials, and instructions for use.
 Moreover, it’s easy to store and distribute sheets in multiple locations.
 As PDF files, they can be stored online and used across your sales channels.
 They’re also a great resource to have in physical formats to for internal meetings or at your physical stores.

 Certain customers will require more information when committing to an online purchase.
 For instance, B2B buyers will need to stick to a strict budget.
 Therefore, they’ll likely be carrying out in-depth research to create a business case for the purchase to be signed off.
 The beauty of product sheets is that they can be downloaded and shared amongst teams, smoothing out this entire process.

 4. Provide consistent information

 By providing consistent information, Product Data Sheets help reduce product return rates.
 Displaying key features through accurate product data and high-quality digital assets removes uncertainty.
-Essentially, you can give your customers everything they need to make an informed purchasing decision.
+Essentially, you can give your customers all the knowledge they need to confidently buy online.

 5. Compare differences between products